stoeps13/connections-doc/source/admin/customize/t_customize_strings_global.md

     com.ibm.lconn.core.strings.templates.properties
     ```

+    !!! note
-    **Note:** You must create the file with the full file name; that is, it must not be a series of directories containing the templates.properties file, such as, com/ibm/lconn/core/strings/templates.properties.
+    You must create the file with the full file name; that is, it must not be a series of directories containing the templates.properties file, such as, com/ibm/lconn/core/strings/templates.properties.

     Also, specify a language code for the properties file in the file name.
 If you do not provide a \_language\_code value at the end of the properties file name, the value you specify for the key in the properties file is used despite the locale of the web browser accessing the application.